liamlebenon/MixedMessages/README.md

 2. GitHub
 3. MarkDown

+###Topic of Messages:
+The topic of the random messages to be generated will be movie quotes.
+This will take individual words from various movie quotes and combine them together randomly to create new quotes.

 The goal of this project will be to eventually implement it into a website as a small mini game.